mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-2.2/index.md

 <p class="message--note"><strong>NOTE: </strong>Starting from the 1.3 release, Spark Operator is no longer installed by default with Kaptain.</p>

-In case you need to run Spark jobs on Kubernetes using Spark Operator, it needs to be installed separately.
+If you need to run Spark jobs on Kubernetes using Spark Operator, you must install it separately.
 Use the following instructions to install Spark Operator from Kommander Catalog for [DKP 2.x][install-spark-dkp2].

 ## Add Kaptain to your Kommander Install